 Try to Work Out a Payment Plan

 Even if you’re able to negotiate your bill down, you’ll still likely have to pay something.
-If the total is too much for you to afford in one lump sum, consider trying to work out a payment plan with your provider.
+If the total is too much for you to afford in one lump sum, try to work out a payment plan with your provider.

-See if your hospital or medical professional will break up your debt into more manageable equal payments that you could make over time.
-Ideally there would be no interest or fees associated with the payment plan because that would just add to your debt.
+See if your hospital or medical professional will divide your total debt into more manageable equal payments that you could make over time.
+Ideally, there would be no interest or fees associated with the payment plan because that would just add to your debt.

 Requesting a payment plan as early as possible after receiving your bill is advisable, as it demonstrates your desire to pay what you owe.
 This makes it more likely that your provider will be willing to work with you.